Preschool Learning Center

 For more information on the PLC , school tours, & class availability, please call our Preschool Director Dana Patterson at the church office at 843-4707, or by email: firstname.lastname@example.org

 Join our Parents of Preschoolers monthly gathering for nurture and support!
-We will begin another year of gatherings in the fall, so watch for information.
+Our next gathering is Thursday January 11, 2018, 9:00-10:00am-ish.
+We gather in the Infant Nursery.
 Plan to come for light refreshments, fellowship and an opportunity to share and support one another.
+This is for ANY who parent preschoolers, whether or not you are enrolled at our Preschool!
 Questions?
 Email Leslee Kirkconnell or Dana Patterson.

 The PLC is open to all children ages 3-4 regardless of race, nationality or creed.
 If your child turns 3 or 4 years of age on or before August 1st of the school year -- they are eligible to attend the PLC.